ChainSafe/game-docs-v2/docs/v2.6/18_faq.md

 web3.unity is currently on v2.

-You can download the [latest release](https://github.com/ChainSafe/web3.unity/releases/) and import it into your Unity build.
-We have an installation tutorial here: [https://docs.gaming.chainsafe.io/](https://docs.gaming.chainsafe.io/)
+You can download the [latest release](https://github.com/ChainSafe/web3.unity/releases/?utm_source=docs&utm_medium=documentation&utm_campaign=chainsafe_gaming_docs) and import it into your Unity build.
+We have an installation tutorial [here](https://docs.gaming.chainsafe.io/).

 ### What are the benefits of moving to the latest version?